usdoj-crt/beta-ada/_pages/understanding/service-animals.md

 The Air Carrier Access Act, not the ADA, protects the rights of people with disabilities in air travel.
 For information or to file a complaint, contact the U.S. Department of Transportation, Aviation Consumer Protection Division: 202-366-2220.

 ### {% include info-icon.html %} Other rules apply to employment
-The [Equal Employment Opportunity Commission](https://www.eeoc.gov/disability-discrimination) (EEOC) is responsible for administering the ADA in employment settings.
+The [Equal Employment Opportunity Commission's](https://www.eeoc.gov/disability-discrimination) (EEOC) ADA rules apply to service animals in employment settings.

 ## Asking if a Dog is a Service Animal
 If you are working at a business or state/local government facility and it is unclear to you whether someone’s dog is a service dog, **you may ask for certain information using two questions**.